 Veteran WNBA player, coach and former Australian Olympian Sandy Brondello (braun-DELL-oh) was named the ninth head coach in franchise history on November 15, 2013.
 Brondello also serves as the team’s vice president of player personnel.
 On October 13, 2016, the Mercury signed Brondello to a multi-year contract extension.

-Known for her intense preparation for each opponent, Brondello has compiled an overall regular season record of 83-53 in her first four seasons with the Mercury, ranking her second on the all-time wins list as a Mercury coach.
-She was named the 2014 WNBA Coach of the Year, marking the first time a Mercury coach picked up the honor.
+Known for her intense preparation for each opponent, Brondello has compiled an overall regular season record of 118-86 in her first six seasons with the Mercury, making her the all-time winningest coach in franchise history.
+Additionally, Brondello has compiled a 17-13 postseason record at the helm of the Mercury, also ranking her as the winningest coach in franchise history in the postseason.
+She was named the 2014 WNBA Coach of the Year marking the first time a Mercury coach picked up the honor.
 She led the team to a WNBA regular season-record 29 wins and capped the season with a WNBA Championship.

-A 13-year veteran of the WNBA coaching ranks, Brondello has been affiliated with the league for 18 of the league’s 21 seasons, including her time as a player.
-A proven winner internationally and in the WNBA, her 13 total years as an assistant coach and head coach have featured ten playoff appearances, including seven semifinals round berths (formerly conference finals), the 2014 WNBA Championship and a spot in the 2008 WNBA Finals.
-Brondello joins the Mercury after serving as lead assistant coach for the Los Angeles Sparks (2011-13) under 2012 WNBA Coach of the Year Carol Ross.
+A 14-year veteran of the WNBA coaching ranks, Brondello has been affiliated with the league for 21 of the league’s 24 seasons, including her time as a player.
+A proven winner internationally and in the WNBA, her 15 total years as an assistant coach and head coach have featured 11 playoff appearances, including eight semifinals round berths (formerly conference finals), the 2014 WNBA Championship and a spot in the 2008 WNBA Finals.
+Brondello joined the Mercury after serving as lead assistant coach for the Los Angeles Sparks (2011-13) under 2012 WNBA Coach of the Year Carol Ross.
 Brondello led the San Antonio Silver Stars to a 2010 playoff berth in her lone season at the helm following five seasons on the Silver Stars bench as an assistant under Dan Hughes (2005-09), the third-winningest coach in league history.